 The Government has published advice to assist employers and businesses.

-CAMDEN COUNCIL – SUPPORT FOR BUSINESSES
+CAMDEN AND ISLINGTON COUNCILS – COVID-19 SUPPORT FOR BUSINESSES

-The Institute of Economic Development have published a summary fact sheet for businesses, covering financial help and assistance, including details the Coronavirus Job Retention Scheme.
+The Institute of Economic Development have published a summary fact sheet for businesses, covering financial help and assistance, including details of the Coronavirus Job Retention Scheme.